itamarrosenblum/Task-Board-Project/README.md

 The design was created by using vanilla CSS3, e.g.

-- CSS Grid and CSS Flexbox was used for the layout.
+- CSS Grid and CSS Flexbox were used for the layout.

 - CSS Animation was used for the fade-in effect.